 Once an application is submitted, it is considered a contract with WREB.
 If a candidate fails to fulfill all requirements of the application, or is unable to take the exam, the refund policy applies.

-To apply online, an applicant must pay with a valid credit card (Visa, Mastercard, American Express), upload a digital photo, and digitally sign the WREB Policy Agreement.
+To apply online, an applicant must pay with a valid credit card (Visa, Mastercard, Discover), upload a digital photo, and digitally sign the WREB Policy Agreement.
 After completing the Online Application, the applicant will receive a confirmation email.
 If this email is not received, please check your junk mail or spam folder prior to contacting WREB.

 Applying online does not guarantee a space in the exam.
 It is the applicant’s responsibility to ensure that all application requirements are met.
 Applications will remain in a pending status until reviewed by WREB staff to ensure that the information is complete and that the applicant’s photo meets the required specifications.
 Only then can the applicant’s exam status be determined.
 Applicants will be notified of their status via email as soon as possible, but should allow up to 14 days for processing.